 I’m honestly having an out-of-body experience right now cuz I can not relate to that person I used to be anymore and it’s so absurd that I actually did that and all of the reasons why I did it is so blurry right now but back then it all made sense.

 My creativity was a curse in this case as I kept finding new ways to hurt myself.

 There is nothing you can’t do if you put your mind to it but what if your mind is sick?

 At that time I got my first razor blade.
 I couldn’t simply buy one cuz I couldn’t face the looks of cashiers.
-So I would buy simple pencil sharpener for few cents, take it down into pieces, pick out small blade that was sharp and easy to hide in my wallet, dispose the blade-less sharpener in toilet roll and throw it out into garbage hoping no one would look through my garbage and find out about my dirty little secret.
+So I would buy a simple pencil sharpener for few cents, take it down into pieces, pick out a small blade that was sharp and easy to hide in my wallet, dispose of the blade-less sharpener in a toilet roll and throw it out into the garbage hoping no one would look through my garbage and find out about my dirty little secret.
 I was so paranoid people would find out – I mean seriously who would ever go through my trash?

 So I started really cutting myself but I still got to be smart about it.

 I couldn’t cut at very visible place that could not be explained logically.
 I never made a cut on my arms cuz that would be just too obvious.
 I cut my upper thighs ,the part that could be covered even in shorts, and my stomach – the places I hated the most.

 I would always do this in bathroom = I got privacy, I could take my time, I could wipe the blood with toilet roll and flush it down so no one would ever know.
 I remember making my first horizontal cut on my tight and watching small blood dots appear, felt the rush of excitement and adrenalin flow through my body cuz I was doing something wrong, forbidden.
 Over the weeks I kept making more and deeper cuts, watching blood drip from my thighs, enjoying the sweet pain.

 All I was afraid of was someone noticing.